Empress Xiaoshengxian: Kangxi era

 In 1705, aged thirteen, when she went to the capital, just at the time, it so happened, that the ladies of the nobility were there awaiting selection to the palace.
 She followed them to watch the excitement, and the door guards let her in, thinking she was one of the candidates.
 It was only when the selection began, and the leading officials found that she was not on the list.
 They told Yinzhen, the fourth son of the Kangxi Emperor, who asked them to include her in the last group.
 She was then selected because of her regular features and tall figure.
 She was then sent to the prince's resident and received the title of "Gege".

 She was, however, not in the prince's good graces.
 He apart from his official wife, favoured his concubines Li, Geng, and Nian.
-In the summer of 1710, he suffered from a disease that made his attendants unwilling to be too close to him.
+In the summer of 1710, he developed a disease that made his attendants unwilling to be too close to him.
 She nevertheless looked after him day and night, and he recovered from the illness after two months.
 He was grateful to her for her loyalty, and the following year on 25 September 1711, she gave birth to his fourth son, Prince Hongli.
 Soon after the birth, she fell out of favor again.

 In 1722, Prince Yinzhen, who was made Prince Yong, invited the Kangxi Emperor to his residence, Yuanmingyuan, where he met his grandson, eleven year-old Prince Hongli, and took him to his own palace to rear him, and the two lived together for six months.
 The Kangxi Emperor's love for Hongli was sufficient to raise her status, whom the emperor had once given an audition and praised as "a person with good fortune".